h-a-graham/raytrix/README.md

     topo_matrix(res, src='aws', ...)
     map_drape(res, src='esri.aerial', alpha=1 ...) # many options now available here - need to check in on API Key requirements.

-**Helplers:** Some additional helpers for easing interoperability with other spatial and plotting libraries (More to come here:
+**Helpers:** Some additional helpers for easing interoperability with other spatial and plotting libraries (More to come here:

     texture_to_brick() #  converts a rayshader texture to a raster with the correct extent and crs.